Rotates an element around its horizontal axis.

 If positive, the movement will be clockwise; if negative, the movement will be counter-clockwise.

-The following example demonstrates the effects of applying the rotateX( ) function to change an element’s position in relation to its X-axis in 3D space.
+The below example demonstrates the effects of applying the rotateX( ) function to a 2D object.

 Show me